MustafaAlhassan/Champions-League-Draw/README.md

 # Champions-League-Draw
-The idea of the program is simply that you write down the teams and then draw a random draw
+The idea of the program is simply that you specify the round, then the participating teams are written, and then the program draws a lottery among the available teams at random